- Mild dehydration is usually easy to treat, but severe dehydration can be life threatening to dogs.

 Dehydration can be corrected by providing oral, subcutaneous (under the skin), or intravenous (IV) fluids.

-Oral fluids are the least expensive and easiest option, but they unfortunately may not quickly and adequately replace fluids as quickly as intravenous fluids do.
+Oral fluids are the least expensive and easiest option, but they unfortunately may not replace fluids as quickly and effectively as intravenous fluids do.
 For mild cases of dehydration and when other causes have been eliminated, subcutaneous fluids may be a good option.
 A needle is inserted under the pet’s skin to administer fluids under the skin.
 IV fluids require a catheter to be placed in the dog’s vein.
 IV fluids often require hospitalization with hourly monitoring to ensure the catheter stays in place and is functioning correctly.

 A pet who is hospitalized will also require once or twice daily physical exams to ensure overhydration isn’t occurring.